PACS instrument and calibration web pages

 You can also consult the PACS NHSC homepage

 at Level 2, or part of a Standalone Browse Product download.
-Any drizzled cubes created for unchopped mode observations will be unaffected.
-For chop-nod range scan observations, drizzled cubes are not created by the SPG 13 pipeline anyway.
-This oversight will be corrected in HIPE/SPG 14.
+Drizzled cubes created for unchopped mode observations are unaffected, and for chop-nod range scan observations, drizzled cubes are not created by the SPG 13 pipeline.

-Some Unimap maps show overshooting effects around very bright sources that are surrounded by a diffuse and relatively faint background.
+Some Unimap maps produced by SPG 13 and using HIPE 13 scripts show overshooting effects around very bright sources that are surrounded by a diffuse and relatively faint background.
 See, as an example, the blue image of NGC253

 (obsID: 1342221743).
-This effect is due to a not optimised convergence of the GLS algorithm and it will be corrected in HIPE/SPG14.
+This effect is due to a non-optimised convergence of the GLS algorithm and it will be corrected in HIPE/SPG14.

 Observing with PACS